maxzheng/great-life-guide/README.md

    everyone becomes better and benefits compound.
 When we don't work together, great things come to an abrupt end.
    Together, the possibilities are endless.

+3. **Curiosity**: The old saying "curiosity kills the cat" is better rephrased as "curiosity transforms the cat into a lion."
+Be curious about people, places, and things, so that we are open to fully understand and improve.
+   Without it, we would stay the same and there would be no improvements, therefore prosperity would stagnant.
+To maximize prosperity, we must always be curious about everything -- in the past, present, and future.

-3. **Truth**: There are too much misinformation out there, so it's hard to make the right decisions.
+4. **Truth**: There are too much misinformation out there, so it's hard to make the right decisions.
 As an intelligent being, we must seek the truth and use it to our advantage.
 Don't be afraid of it.
 There is no need to hide it by making up stories, etc. Never blindly believe what others say -- question everything to better understand.
 Our universe is vast and eagerly awaits us to explore.
 Be excited for the opportunity!
 Only truth can build trust, expand our wisdom, satisfy our curiosity, and build a solid foundation for everything else.

 Personal Mission and Dreams